Feeling Out of Energy? Let's Get You Back on Track

 What he meant there is that while mindfulness is great in essence if nothing is done to actually improve the work-culture that is making us stressed, it becomes something that makes us normalize the problems and just accept them as they are.

-Bottom line – if you really feel the need meditate your way through your day and if the human resources department is organizing mindfulness seminars, it might just be that your job is not a very good fit for you and the company has an organizational culture that causes you to be stressed.
+The bottom line is if you really feel the need meditate your way through your day and if the human resources department is organizing mindfulness seminars, it might just be that your job is not a very good fit for you and the company has an organizational culture that causes you to be stressed.

 Instead of using the scarce resource that is your energy into making peace with it, put your energy to finding your way out of it.